Isaacgc1999/OnlineEventShop/README.md

 # 🎟️ Online Event Shop

 A concert ticket shop built with **Angular 19**.
 Browse events, pick tickets for each date and manage them in an order summary that remembers your cart between visits.
-The UI uses its own light-blue design system, inspired by Apple (iOS and macOS), Revolut and Trade Republic, and it switches to dark mode automatically.
+The UI uses its own light-blue design system and it switches to dark mode automatically.

 ---